London

 Latin American:

-• supperclub.tube - Latin American inspired tasting menu.
+• supperclub.tube in Walthamstow - Latin American inspired tasting menu.
 A unique experience of dining on a 1967 Victoria Line tube carriage.

 Middle-Eastern:

-• Persepolis - Persian vegetarian restaurant in Peckham.
+• Persepolis in Peckham - Persian vegetarian restaurant.
 The Feast menu is packed with flavours.

 Pastries:

-• Hackney and around: The Dusty Knuckle Baker, Forno, Pophams (several locations), Pavilion Bakery (several locations), E5 Bakehouse, The Snapery East, Yeast Bakery.
+• In Hackney: Forno, Pophams (several locations), Pavilion Bakery (several locations), E5 Bakehouse, The Snapery East, Yeast Bakery.

 • Little Bread Pedlar - several locations.
-Café Pedlar near Waterloo station is nice.
+Café Pedlar in Southbank is good.

 Gelato:

-• Romeo & Giulietta Artisan Gelateria in Clissold Park.
+• Romeo & Giulietta Artisan Gelateria in Dalston.

 Cocktails:

-• Free in-person tours of Amazon fulfilment centres.
+• In-person tours of Amazon fulfilment centres (free).
 Available locations vary, they are not always near London.

 Notes: